During my interview with Andrew Scheps last weekend(audio will be up soon, I promise), we talked a bit about mic selection.

 Especially when it comes to vocals.

-You see, when you’re recording vocals you test a bunch of different microphones until you find one that works for the singer’s voice.
+You see, when you’re of different microphones until you find one that works for the singer’s voice.

 But that’s not all.
 The voice also needs to work in context with the music.
 A vocalist might sound awesome through a $3,000 Neumann condenser in isolation, but when you add the other instrument tracks around the vocal it might not fit anymore.